Understanding the Different Parts of Domains

 Let’s keep with the example from the previous point– https://ExampleWebsite.com

-This domain name is comprised of 3 parts – the http// protocol, and two parts, separated by a dot.
+This domain name is comprised of 3 domain parts – the http// protocol, and two parts, separated by a dot.
 These parts are “ExampleWebsite” and “.com”.

 In this example, the part “ExampleWebsite” is called a Second Level Domain (SLD) and can be comprised of any combination of symbols, words, and phrases you wish, as long as this combination is unique, compared to all other domain names.